Chiles

 Banana peppers are called chiles güeros in many regions of Mexico.
 Güero, translates to blond, name given because of their pale, yellowish color.
 There are different varieties or banana peppers, but they are pale and light in looks, have waxy skin, and a similar flavor to Jalapeños.
 Their heat level can range from mild to hot.

 There is a variety of banana peppers different from the one in this photo, that is a bit more elongated in shape, which is very popular for pickling.
-Banana peppers are sold in many stores in the DC-MD-VA area, but if you are unable to find them, you can substitute with Jalapeños.
+Banana peppers are sold in many stores in the DMV area, but if you are unable to find them, you can substitute with Jalapeños.

-Chile de árbol
+Chile de Arbol

-Chile de árbol is a very spicy, yet incredibly flavorful dried chile.
+Chile de Arbol is a very spicy, yet incredibly flavorful dried chile.
 It is small, but elongated and thin.
 It has a deep and shinny orange-red color and it is used in many, many ways.
 It is often crushed for very spicy table salsas, though it is also used to add flavor and a bit of heat if not opened when cooking, amongst others.

-Continue reading “Chile de árbol”
+Continue reading “Chile de Arbol”

 Pasilla Chile